warmachine028/Better-Calculator/README.md

 - This is my first Project in github.

-- It's a wonderful calculator which has better features than the conventional ones.
+- It's a wonderful calculator which is fully feature packed.

 - This is a completely new concept.